AJ-RR/Ajay-JunkYardVGPU/README.md

 ## Background

-A vGPU mechanism is necessary as GPU applications on Google Pixel Fold only run for Bionic.
+A vGPU mechanism is necessary as GPU applications on Google Pixel Fold only run for Bionic libc.
 A vGPU mechanism allows a user to queue GPU commands from one device to another when the devices have different libc's.

 Rutabaga is the full abstraction layer that handles dispatching of GPU API calls and outputing results.
 Below is the diagram of Rutabaga.